An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks: Experiments and discussion

-On node classification tasks the only rewiring methods able to achieve some significant improvements over the baseline both for SGC and GESN are the diffusion-based heat and PageRank rewiring.
-This improvement is present both on high and low homophily graphs, that is respectively PubMed and Film.
+On node classification tasks, the only rewiring methods able to achieve some significant improvements over the baseline both for SGC and GESN are the diffusion-based heat and PageRank rewiring.
+This improvement is present both on high and low homophily graphs, that is, respectively PubMed and Film.
 This comes as a surprise, since these methods were dismissed in previous literature \cite{Topping2022}.
 We may conjecture that by acting as low-pass filters on the graph spectra \cite{Klicpera2019}, diffusion methods can improve the spectral gap $\lambda_1$ (i.e. the smallest positive Laplacian eigenvalue) in certain graphs, possibly resulting in a rewired graph with a larger Cheeger constant since $\mathfrak{h}_\mathcal{G} \geq \frac{\lambda_1}{2}$ \cite{Mohar1989}.
 The other rewiring methods do not provide significant improvements in accuracy, both on node and graph classification tasks.
 Actually, they can cause a significant degradation of accuracy.
 To investigate the effects of rewiring algorithms that explicitly act on local bottlenecks of graph topology, we analyze the distribution of edge curvature before and after rewiring (Fig.~\ref{fig:cora-histogram}).
+As stated in Sec.~\ref{sec:sdrf}, a prevalence of positively-curved edges would denote a polynomial rather than exponential receptive field growth.
 Notice that the overall curvature distribution is not improved; in particular, the one of SDRF appears to become even more skewed towards negatively curved edges.
-This is confirmed by observing the differences between initial and final edge curvature in the scatter plots of Fig.~\ref{fig:cora-deltas}, where the predominant number of edges appears in red below the diagonal, denoting than edge curvature has actually become more negative instead of improving.
+This is confirmed by observing the differences between initial and final edge curvature in the scatter plots of Fig.~\ref{fig:cora-deltas}, where the predominant number of edges appears in red below the diagonal, denoting that edge curvature has actually become more negative instead of improving.
 This behavior can be explained by recalling that the algorithm acts \emph{greedily} on \emph{local} curvature information, without accounting for the effects on \emph{global} graph curvature when deciding where to add supporting edges \cite{DiGiovanni2023}.